kungfugo/BellDiagonalQudits.jl/docs/src/manual.md

 \
 **Mutually unbiased bases (MUBs)**

-Create the standard MUBS generated via the Weyl operators.
+Create the MUBS using the Weyl operators to construct them from the computational basis.

 ```julia
 myMub = createStandardMub(d)